VardaanBajaj/AutomatedShortStrangle/README.md

     and start a new position with premimum which is 80%-95% of thr higher premium
 4. If strike price of CE <= strike price of PE, exit the trade

-This is a WIP, feel free to try it out and raise a PR in case any bugs are found.
+Feel free to try it out and raise a PR in case any bugs are found.